spree/spree/guides/content/developer/core/calculators.md

 This calculator will take an object, and then work out the shipping total for that object.
 Useful for when you want to apply free shipping to an order.

+$$$
-TODO: This is a little confusing and vague.
+This is a little confusing and vague.
 Need to investigate more and explain better.
 Also, might this be obsolete with the new split shipments functionality?
+$$$

 ### <a id="per-item"></a>Per Item